What You Need to Know About Wind Energy Operations Manager

 - Wind Field Manager

-In 2016, there was an estimated number of 992,100 jobs in the United States for Wind Energy Operations Manager.
+There were about 992,100 jobs for Wind Energy Operations Manager in 2016 (in the United States).
 New jobs are being produced at a rate of 8% which is above the national average.
 The Bureau of Labor Statistics predicts 79,600 new jobs for Wind Energy Operations Manager by 2026.
-Due to new job openings and attrition, there will be an average of 79,200 job openings in this field each year.
+There will be an estimated 79,200 positions for Wind Energy Operations Manager per year.

 The states with the most job growth for Wind Energy Operations Manager are Utah, Washington, and Nevada.
 Watch out if you plan on working in Vermont, Maine, or Maryland.
 These states have the worst job growth for this type of profession.